TakamichiOsumi/Notification-Chain/README.md

 # Notification-Chain

-Tiny sets of program to understand the notification chain mechanism.
+Mini project to understand the notification chain mechanism.

 Notification chain is a common event-driven architecture between two role of entities - *publisher* and *subscriber*.